OpenBB-finance/OpenBB/website/content/bot/reference/discord/duedilligence/customer.md

 # customer

-This command allows the user to retrieve Display customers of the company using the ticker symbol AMD.
-The command will return a list of customers that have a Display account with the company and have the AMD ticker symbol associated with them.
-The output of the command will include the customer name, address, and other relevant information.
+This command allows the user to display customers of the company using the given symbol.

 ### Usage